2019 Rugby World Cup: Japan complete captain's run as Typhoon Hagibis strikes

 World Rugby are set to make a decision tomorrow - with reports suggesting an inspection is planned for 6.00am Japan time on Sunday, and a decision possible by 8.00am (12pm NZT).

-A final decision must be made by - at latest - six hours before kick-off (11.45pm NZT).
+The game is scheduled to start at 7.45pm local time (11.45pm NZT), and a final decision must be made by - at latest - six hours before kick-off.

 - With AP